 Don't Break Your Lease or Get Evicted!

 The worst mistake first time renters make is breaking a lease or getting evicted.
 Apartment communities almost always report these to the credit bureaus which will make it very difficult to rent an apartment in the future.
 It will also affect your credit rating.
-If you must break a lease due to a job transfer or something beyond your control.
-It is best if you can inform the community ASAP and ask if you can pay a reletting fee.
-Everything should be in writing because one person at the leasing office could verbally tell you one thing and then you later find out that was not the case.
-Try not to get evicted!
+There are few justifiable reasons to break a lease such as being called to military duty, or something caused the apartment to be unlivable (storm damage, fire, etc) but many reason are not.
+For example, if you must break a lease due to a job transfer, divorce, loss of job, etc. - those are not considered justifiable reasons.
+If you MUST break your lease - study your lease for a reletting clause or early termination option.
+Also, try not to get evicted!
 The most common reason for evictions is not paying your rent so make sure you have a rainy day fund available in case of emergency.
-Trust us we work with people every day with a broken lease or eviction on their rental history and this makes it difficult to find apartments willing to rent to them.